Real estate can be an exhilarating profession.

-A real estate photographer will know how to capture the space in the best light, highlighting the property’s best features.
-These photographs can be used in the property description, but can also be used in print materials when advertising the listing in newspapers, magazines and in brochures handed out during open houses.
+A real estate photographer will know how to capture the space in the best light, highlighting the property’s most desirable features.
+Not only should these photographs be highlighted in the property description, but should also feature prominently in print materials when advertising the listing in newspapers, magazines, and in brochures handed out during open houses.

 Increasingly, in addition to property photos, we’re seeing brokers use 3D property tours to generate real estate leads.
 Advances in virtual and augmented reality have made it easier than ever to bring a property to life.

-These tours can be uploaded into a property description, usually following the property photos, and allow a person to navigate the interior of a property as though they were there in real time.
+Uploading these tours to the property description, usually following the property photos, will allow viewers to navigate the interior of a property as though they were there in real-time.

 Call to Action

 No property description is complete without a thoughtful call to action.
 How do you want the prospect to follow up?
 Is it by attending an open house?
-Or would you prefer them contact you, the listing agent?
+Or would you prefer them to contact you, the listing agent?
 Whatever the case may be, be specific with your call to action.
-This is the critical real estate lead generation of a property description.
+This is critical to lead generation for real estate property.

 Property Description Examples

 Let’s take a look at a few different commercial property descriptions by way of example.
 Both are properties formerly on the market in Oakland, California.
 See if you can spot some major differences between the two listings.